-And as one of the requirement is that the critical opening must be above the waterline, the damage stability calculations are supposed to give the distance from waterline to these openings.
+And as one of the requirements is that the critical opening must be above the waterline, the damage stability calculations are supposed to give the distance from the waterline to these openings.

-Here is the damage stability calculations for one of the vessel.
+Here are the damage stability calculations for one of the vessel.

-The last column (Opening immersion) gives the distance from critical opening (the one with least distance for that damage case).
+The last column (Opening immersion) gives the distance from a critical opening (the one with the least distance for that damaged case).

 It also gives the identification of the opening for each case (in the above it is given as the identification number of that opening).

 So looking at the above calculations can you guess the worst case of damage stability?